ikealoverkat/Storyboard-Renpy-Guide-Doc/src/pages/StoryboardRenpyGuide.md

 There are 2 types of say statements:
 - Narration: "This is what the narrator said!"
 - Dialogue: "Karbohydrate" "This is what Karbohydrate said!"
-- When a character is saying something, you want to first put their name in quotation marks (or a variable that represents them), and then put what they say in another pair of quotation marks.
+- When a character is saying something, you want to first put their name in quotation marks (or a constant that represents them), and then put what they say in another pair of quotation marks.
 - You only need to add one pair of quotation marks for the narrator, because there is no name to put first. (it's just the narrator!)
 If your (string dialogue or narration text has a quotation mark in it ("like this")), put a backslash \ before it.